 Many people claimed to discover physical evidence of Jesus Christ, like the Shroud of Turin and pieces of his crucifixion cross.
 However, in spite of centuries spent searching for physical proof that Jesus existed, the best evidence still comes from textual sources, such as the writings of the Jewish historian Flavius Josephus.

-Josephus wrote only decades after the death of Jesus, recording that he was a real person.
+Though the authenticity of Josephus' writing has been called into question in the centuries since his life, he wrote only decades after the death of Jesus, and his texts record that he was a real person.
 He mentioned:

 Scientists have proven that over 7,000 years ago, a massive flood swept the Black Sea, submerging 100,000 square miles of land.
 The sea level rose over 100 feet, and potentially thousands of people perished in the flood.